tgstation/tgstation-server/.github/ISSUE_TEMPLATE.md

 - The version of tgstation-server you were using.

+- The operating system you are running it from.

 - A description of the issue.

 - A link to your codebase git (if public)